rsbash/get-to-know-bash/index.md

 title: Home
 ---

-# Richard Bashara's Portfolio
+# Richard Bashara | Portfolio
-### Technical Writing Samples and Resume
+### Tech Writer & Knowledge Management

 ![Richard Bashara, Technical Writer](./assets/images/me.jpg){: .profile-circle }

-I'm a results-driven professional experienced in delivering expert technical documentation for complex SaaS products.
-I am adept at translating highly technical concepts—including AI/ML-driven features—into clear and actionable resources to support enterprise IT teams, end users, and partner organizations.

-I thrive in environments that challenge me to learn and educate.
-I believe product mastery and an understanding of the user experience are critical to excellent technical writing.
+My name is Richard, and I'm a creator at heart.
+I've written several manuals for SaaS and AI/ML enabled products that empower IT teams, end users, and my corporate partners to build great things.
+I thrive in environments where I am challenged with learning to educate, and am drawn to positions requiring technical writing, subject matter expertise, and product mastery.

 I work in Agile/Scrum environments.
 I treat my docs like their own products, kicking off documentation lifecycles with key stakeholders, providing detailed specs of work to be done, and a comprehensive path toward regular documentation governance and maintenance.

 My specialties include:

-* Technical Writing
+* Technical Writing & Documentation Lifecycles
-* Project Management
+* Product-Focused Content Strategies
-* Agile/Scrum
+* Agile/Scrum & Process Management
 * Documentation Lifecycle Management
-* Stakeholder Alignment
-* SaaS & AI Product Enablement
-* Process Improvement
-* Enterprise Client Support
+* Stakeholder and Enterprise Client Enablement

-I am also community focused.
-Because I believe a better community starts with choices individuals make, I volunteer for both my local school system and local organizations.
+Beyond the office, I am community focused.
+Because I believe I can directly improve my community through action, I volunteer for both my local school system and local organizations.

-I am ready to put my skills to work for you.
+I am ready to write concise, actionable documentation for your organization to onboard its users with clarity and measured impact.

 Thank you for reading my intro, please find:

 * [Work samples](work_samples.html)
 * [Resume](resume.html)